ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 **Dependency Injection**

-[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a way to parametrize over a dependency.
+[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a way to parametrise over a dependency.

-Here is a refactoring of the module `IterPrint` to make of this technique.
+Here is a refactoring of the module `IterPrint` to make of this technique:

 **`iterPrint.ml`**
 ```ocaml